sungjae-cho/Medical-Neuroscience-Duke/README.md

 7. Video: Neural Control of Saccades, part 2
 8. Graded: Eye Movements

-## Week 9-1) Movement and Motor Control: Modulation of Movement
+## Module 12) Movement and Motor Control: Modulation of Movement

+## Module 12-1) Modulation of Movement by the Basal Ganglia

 1. Reading: Learning Objectives / Recommended Readings
 2. Video: Circuitry of the Basal Ganglia, part 1